redpen-cc/redpen-doc/source/validator.rst

 SuccessiveWord
 ~~~~~~~~~~~~~~~

-SuccessiveWord validator throws a error if a word is used in succession.
-For example a input document has a following sentence, the validator reports a error since **is** is used in succession.
+SuccessiveWord validator throws an error if the same word is used twice in succession.
+For example, if an input document contains thefollowing sentence, the validator will report an error since **is** is used twice in succession.

 .. code-block:: text